St Andrew's and St Bride's High School

 St Andrew's and St Bride's High School is a Roman Catholic school in East Kilbride, Scotland.
-The current head teacher is Fiona Mullen.
-The school opened in 2007, and as of October 2020, had a roll of 1,523 pupils.
+The current head teacher is Barry Quinn.
+The school opened in 2007, and has a roll of 1,698 pupils.
 The new buildings are adjacent to St Bride's Roman Catholic church, built in 1964 by Gillespie, Kidd & Coia.
 The school and church fall under the Diocese of Motherwell.

 History

 The school was formed by the merger of two earlier schools, St Brides RC High School originally located at the Platthorn Drive site, and St Andrews RC High School located at Scholar's Gate in the Greenhills area of East Kilbride.